openplacos/openplacos/programmer_guide.md

 ```http
   GET /me
 ```
-It will return the current user name
+This will return the current user name.
+Output is formatted like this:

-for example :

 ```json
 {"username": my_user_name }